The Trail to Yesterday

 The Trail to Yesterday is a 1918 American silent Western film directed by Edwin Carewe and starring Bert Lytell and Anna Q. Nilsson.
 It was produced by and distributed by Metro Pictures.
 It is based on a novel, The Trail to Yesterday (1913), by Charles Alden Seltzer.
-A nitrate fragment of the print is held by EYE Institut/Filmmuseum, Netherlands.

 Plot

 As described in a film magazine, David Langford (Maupain) kills his partner and accuses the son of the murder.
 A fugitive from justice, Ned Keegles (Lytell) goes out west, determined on revenge.
 When he meets Sheila Langford (Nilsson), he forces her to marry him, and believes his revenge is complete.
 When he hears that Langford is Sheila's stepfather, he is sorry.
 He tells Sheila so and begs for her forgiveness, but his enemies have darkened his character and she is slow to forgive.
 The attempted murder of Ned's best friend forces him to talk.
 Sheila comes to understand the true state of affairs and becomes satisfied with her marriage and the forced ceremony.